Lead Acid Battery Storage Regulations

 New & used lead acid battery storage regulations are very similar where both must be stored and handled in accordance with applicable dangerous goods, environmental and workplace health and safety legislation.

-If you are conducting a business or undertaking at a workplace whereby you are storing either new or used lead acid batteries, then you need to ensure that you are complying with the relevant regulations.
+If you are conducting a business whereby you are storing either new or used lead acid batteries, then you need to ensure that you are complying with the relevant regulations.
 Many companies are unaware of all the regulatory requirements controlling lead acid batteries and the “Duty of Care” and “Chain of Responsibility” provisions which can make Companies and its Executives personally liable.

 Below I have provided a general overview of the lead acid battery storage regulations for new & used or waste batteries, which hopefully will fast track your research and understanding of the requirements that govern the onsite storage and handling of lead acid batteries.